Skip to main content

 Arrays

 Variables can be arrays (IsArray = true).
 An array variable holds an ordered list of StoryFlowVariant values, all of the same type.
-Arrays are supported for all variable types: Bool, Int, Float, String, Image, Character, and Audio.
+Arrays are supported for Bool, Int, Float, String, Image, Character and Audio variables.
+The C# helpers also cover enum arrays for programmatically created variables, but the editor does not offer them.

 Array Operations